SylvainSoKette/alakajam20/README.md

 ## Gobloop

-Enjoy this sad story about a Goblin !
+Enjoy this sad story about a Goblin stuck on... rainbow road ?
+It's infinite ?

 ## How to play

+- Space to confirm
+- Escape to return to the previous menu / quit
+- WASD to move

 ## Tools